-If soft restarting your iPad doesn’t fix the problem, do a force restart that will abruptly kill all the apps that are running and refresh the iPad.
-A force restart does not delete any of your information.
+If soft restarting your iPad doesn’t fix the problem, do a force restart.
+It will forcefully kill all the apps that are running and refresh the iPad.
+A force restart does not delete any of your iPad data.

-- For iPad with face ID; press the button for volume up then release it, do the same for the volume down button then long-press the side button until Apple’s logo is seen then release the buttons for the iPad to restart
+- iPads with Face ID/without the Home button: press the volume up button and then release it.
+Do the same for the volume down button.
+And then long press the power button until Apple’s logo is seen.

-- For iPad with Home button; long press both the sleep and home button until Apple’s logo appears.
+- iPads with Home button: long press both the top and Home button until Apple’s logo appears.

 Method 4: Delete Bad apps

-Steps 1: Navigate to settings > General > iPad storage
+- Navigate to Settings > General > iPad storage

-You can also delete bad apps from your home screen by long pressing on the app icon then click on the X on the upper left corner of the application and if prompted to confirm the deletion click “Delete”.
+You can also delete a bad app from your home screen by long pressing the app icon and then clicking on the X on the upper left corner of the application and confirm Delete.

-You can restart your iPad to refresh it and try to use it normally to see how it behaves.
+Next, restart your iPad to see how it behaves.